litchipi/blog/posts/rust/containers_in_rust/part6.md

 It happens exactly the same for GIDs as we only set up the group of the user, using exactly the same number.

-> For more informations about UID, GID and their relationship, look at [this article][uidvsgid]
+> For more information about UID, GID and their relationship, look at [this article][uidvsgid]

 As our child process has his root directory changed, we want our parent process to take care of writing to the correct files.